steveyen/moxi/index.markdown

   before completely processing the request so that the application can proceed.  * Timeouts - set maximum time for operations. e.g. "no downstream memcached operation should take more than *X*ms.
-* Internal Hash - does not rely on Glib
+* Internal Hash - does not rely on glib anymore.

 ### Statistics

-Statistics are tracked independently on each thread, optimized for the 99% case of being a good proxy.
+* Statistics are tracked independently on each thread, optimized for the 99% case of being a good proxy.
 A once-in-awhile request for proxy statistics will perform an internal scatter-gather inside moxi to aggregate statistics.

 ### Configuration